-Home Office Leak Predicts Harsh Hong Kong National Security Law Will Drive 1,000% Increase in Passport Applications
+Home Office Leak Predicts Harsh Hong Kong National Security Law Will Drive 100% Increase in Passport Applications

 In February, there were 349,881 BN(O) passport holders in Hong Kong.
 By August 2020, there were over 400,000 live passports in circulation and over 200,000 passport applications waiting to be processed.
 The COBR briefing sets out that

-“If the level of applications continues to rise at the current rate, the Home Office predicts the number of BN(O) passport holders is likely to rise to 733,000 by the end of 2020, marking a rise of over 1,000% since February”
+“If the level of applications continues to rise at the current rate, the Home Office predicts the number of BN(O) passport holders is likely to rise to 733,000 by the end of 2020, marking a rise of over 1000% [sic] since February”

+The 1000% increase is a typo and it actually is an 110% increase by Guido’s calculation.
 Guido hears the China Research Group will be putting out a major new paper next week…